kckenneth/flask_kafka/README.md

 __Procedure__

 In mobile game community, web-based communication is a crucial part of the game development in which players response (events) to game play must be instantly updated in order for players to enjoy playing a game without any glitch.
-We deployed Kafka for our web-based mobile game called **"Build a Nation"**.
+We deployed **Flask** for our web-based mobile game called **"Build a Nation"** and used **Kafka** to manage gamer web activities such as "purchase a sword", "purchase a horse", "purchase a shield" etc etc etc.

 I laid out a step by step implementation of Kafka in details in the following.